 Both businesses are owned by South Africa’s Woolworths Holdings Limited (WHL).

-Colliers International’s Rob Joyes, who brokered the WHL lease, said the deal gave the landlord the confidence to build a neighbouring property (to be known as Building 3), with 20,000 sqm of area on a speculative basis (Mr Joyes is also marketing this office, pictured top and left, for lease).
+Colliers International’s Rob Joyes, who brokered the WHL lease, said the deal gave the landlord the confidence to build a neighbouring property (to be known as Botanicca 3), with c20,000 sqm of area on a speculative basis (Mr Joyes is also marketing that workplace, pictured top).

 WHL, a top 40 company listed on the Johannesburg stock exchange, has operations across southern hemisphere.

-David Jones, which was established in 1838 with a mission to sell high-end products, is the oldest continuously operating department store in the world still trading under its original name.
+The latter, established in 1838 with a mission to sell high-end products, is the oldest continuously operating department store in the world still trading under its original name.

 WHL wholly acquired both the Australian businesses in 2014.